saadullahsaeed/pub-sub/README.md

 use this field, and if only - it's for informative reasons.
 Topics allow you to create Publishers and Subscribers.
 Bear in mind: since queues are not used, events are _blocked_ when you invoke
 Publishers, until at least one Subscriber is available.
 This is to prevent a situation where Publishing occurs before Subscribing.
 + _NewTopic_ -- is a public function that allows you to create a Topic with a name.
-+ _NamedEvents_ -- which represents a map of events.
++ _EventsOrError_ -- which represents a map of events with an optional error.
 As mentioned below, events are assumed to be represented by _interface{}_.
 A batch of events - from various topics - can be henceforth represented by a Go map, where each key reflects the name of the Topic.
 This construct is useful for the _AwaitAll/MustAwaitAll_ function.
-+ _AwaitAll_ -- is a public function that allows you to subscribe to multiple Topics at once, and wait until all of them have been notified by a Publish.
++ _AwaitAll_ -- is a public function that allows you to subscribe to multiple Topics at once, and wait until all of them have been notified by a Publish, or a specified duration of time lapses
+- whichever occurs earlier.
 Hence it is a logical AND gate of multiple Topic subscriptions.
-Do note, that the function may wait indefinitely, if one of the Topics does not have a Publish.
-Still, the advantage in this method, is that it does not panic.
+The advantage of this function, is that it does not panic, which is useful in some contexts.
 + _MustAwaitAll_ -- is a public function that allows you to subscribe to multiple Topics at once, and wait until all of them have been notified by a Publish, or a specified duration of time lapses - whichever occurs earlier.
 Like, AwaitAll - this is a logical AND gate of multiple Topic subscriptions.
 Do note, that if the expected time lapses, and a Publish did not arrive at a specified Topic, this function will panic.
++ _AwaitAny_ -- is a public function that allows you to subscribe to multiple Topics at once, and wait until ANY of them has been notified by a Publish, or a specified duration of time lapses - whichever occurs earlier.
+Hence it is a logical OR gate of multiple Topic subscriptions.
+The advantage of this function, is that it does not panic, which is useful in some contexts.
++ _MustAwaitAny_ -- is a public function that allows you to subscribe to multiple Topics at once, and wait until ANY of them has been notified by a Publish, or a specified duration of time lapses - whichever occurs earlier.
+Like, AwaitAll - this is a logical AND gate of multiple Topic subscriptions.
+Do note, that if the expected time lapses, and a Publish did not arrive, this function will panic.

 An important assumption of the implementation is that an event is represented by _interface{}_.
 The framework does not place any assumptions about type.